Basics of protecting honour, dignity, and business reputation

 Court decisions in Ukraine are binding throughout the country.
 However, in practice, there are cases of deliberate disregard of court decisions, especially in cases involving the refutation of inaccurate information.

-Thus, the protection of violated rights in defamation disputes is possible both out of court and through direct recourse to the court.
-At the same time, the procedure for proving the circumstances set out in the claim is quite complex and in most cases depends on the subjective assessment of the court.
-However, in order to satisfy a claim, it is always necessary to pay attention to four criteria: proving the fact of dissemination of inaccurate information, the connection of such information with a person, its inaccuracy, and the humiliation of honor, dignity, or business reputation.
+Thus, the protection of violated rights in defamation disputes can be achieved either out of court or by filing a lawsuit in court.
+Still, the procedure for proving the circumstances set out in the claim is quite complex and, in most cases, depends on the subjective assessment of the court.
+However, for a claim to be upheld, it is always necessary to pay attention to four criteria: proving the fact of dissemination of inaccurate information, the connection of such information with a person, its inaccuracy, and the humiliation of honour, dignity, or business reputation.

 Kateryna Manoylenko